aryl-shamir/Flash-card-app-/README.md

 This is a simple **Flash Card App** built using Python and Tkinter.
 It helps users (especially kids or beginners) to improve their English vocabulary by translating French words into English.
 This project was made with love for my junior brother to make language learning interactive and fun ❤️.

-## Note:
+## 📝 Note:

-At the start of the program, the score.txt and words_to_learn are not present, it is when you run the program and click the right button that words you already know are being removed from the word list and the words_to_learn.csv is formed
----
+At the start of the program, the `score_data.txt` and `words_to_learn.csv` files do **not** exist.
+These files are automatically created **only after** you start interacting with the app.

+- When you click the ✅ **right button** ("I know this word"), that word is removed from the active word list.
+- The updated list is then saved to `words_to_learn.csv`, so the app remembers which words you still need to learn.
+- Your score is also saved and updated in `score_data.txt`.

+This ensures that each session picks up right where you left off.

 ## 📸 Demo